bcm-uga/Loter/README.md

 # Loter

-Loter is a Python package for haplotype phasing and local ancestry inference.
+Loter is a Python (and soon R) package for local ancestry inference [1] and haplotype phasing [2].

 Loter is free for academic use only.

 Copyright 2017 All rights reserved - Inria, UGA, CNRS

-Contact: loter.dev@inria.fr
+If you encounter any problem or if you have questions regarding Loter, please open an issue on [Github](https://github.com/bcm-uga/Loter.git), or you can contact ut at <loter.dev@inria.fr>.

 # Installation

-The package require OpenMP (only mandatory for parallel computing), Python and g++.
+The package requires OpenMP (only mandatory for parallel computing), Python and a C++ compiler (tested with g++).
+In addition, a version for R is under development.

-Get Loter sources:
+To get Loter sources:
 ```bash
 git clone https://github.com/bcm-uga/Loter.git
 ```

+## Python package

-Install the `loter` Python package:
+To install the `loter` Python package:
 ```bash
 cd Loter/python-package/
 python setup.py install
 ```

+The following Python packages will be installed during the process as dependencies: `numpy`, `pandas`, `scikit-learn`, `scipy`.
+If not, you may have to install them before installing `loter`, for instance with the command `pip install numpy pandas scikit-learn scipy`.

 To install `loter` locally and avoid messing with you system, you can do:
 ```bash